risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-alter-schema.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/sql-alter-schema/" />
 </head>

-Use the `ALTER SCHEMA` command to do the following operations on a schema:
+The `ALTER SCHEMA` command modifies the definition of a schema.

-+ change the owner

 To use `ALTER SCHEMA`, you must own the schema.

 ## Syntax